datapharmer/DeclarativeScheduler/README.md

 <br>
 Notes:
-- It works off super batch apex so you can change the batch size in custom settings
+- It works off super batch apex so you can change the batch size in custom settings.
+This stops any soql 101 or timeout process builder/flow errors
 - Has been tested to work on reports of up to 50,000 records.
 Don't go larger of Salesforce CPU times out
-- It's built to be generic so works across all obejects - but you should add in your own datatime field.
+- It's built to be generic so works across all obejects - but you should add in your own datetime field.

 <br>
 Todo: